lanlanq2144-collab/COAD_control_stability_project/work_log.md

 - **PCA:** Compresses tens of thousands of gene expression values into a 2D plot.
 Each point is one sample, not one gene
 - **Volcano plot:** Each point is one gene, not one sample.
 X-axis shows how different a gene is between cancer and normal.
 Y-axis shows how statistically certain that difference is
-- **DEG:** A list of genes expressed differently between cancer and normal tissue.
-Each row in the output file is one gene
+- **DEG:** A list of genes expressed differently between cancer and normal tissue
 - **Batch effect:** A systematic difference caused by measurement environment, not biology
 - **ComBat:** A statistical method to remove batch effects.
 Not perfect — residual artifacts can remain
 - **Deep learning vs traditional ML:** LASSO and Random Forest are math-based models that run in minutes on a laptop.
 Not the same as training large language models
-- **AUC:** Measures how well a model separates two groups (0.5 = random chance, 1.0 = perfect separation)
+- **Python basics (from Kaggle):** print statements and basic arithmetic operations — understood.
+Functions — covered but still a bit confusing, need to review

 ### 🔬 Analysis completed today